Janet Finch-Saunders

 Janet Elizabeth Finch-Saunders (born 1958) is a Welsh Conservative Party politician.
-She is the Member of the Senedd for the Aberconwy constituency.
+She is Member of the Senedd (MS) for Bangor Conwy Môn, having previously served as MS for the Aberconwy constituency.

 Political career

 Finch-Saunders previously represented the Craig-Y-Don ward on Llandudno Town Council, and Conwy County Borough Council.
-In the 2003 Senedd election, Finch-Saunders stood unsuccessfully as the Conservative candidate for Wrexham and was third on the regional party list.
 Elected in 2004, she was appointed to the Cabinet with overall responsibility for Community Safety and Public Protection matters.
 During her time as a Councillor, Finch-Saunders was Chair of the Principal Scrutiny Committee and Leader of the Welsh Conservative Group.
 In 2004, Finch-Saunders was elected as the Mayor of Llandudno, following in the footsteps of her parents.

+In the 2003 Senedd election, Finch-Saunders stood unsuccessfully as the Conservative candidate for Wrexham and was third on the regional party list.
 In July 2010, following the first open primary selection to be held in the target seat of Aberconwy, Janet was selected as the Conservative Senedd candidate.
 In January 2011, she was appointed Policy Adviser by leader of the Welsh Conservatives.
 In this role she advised Nick Bourne AM on policy involving local government.
 She was subsequently elected as the Assembly Member for Aberconwy in the 2011 National Assembly for Wales election.

 Finch-Saunders initiated the Cross-Party Group on Small Shops during the Fourth Assembly.